 Auerbach also lists the Moss Beach Distillery in Moss Beach as one of Northern California's most prolific haunts.
 The distillery is home to the Blue Lady, Cayte, an apparition so enthralled with the fashion of the day that she often appears wearing different outfits.
 Paranormal activity at the distillery includes swinging lamps, breaking glasses, and full-body apparitions.

-Located in Fresno, this peaceful looking home is reportedly anything but peaceful inside.
+California has its share of haunted houses, such as the Winchester Mystery House in San Jose.
+However, one house in Fresno has a spooky reputation.
+It is a peaceful looking home that is reportedly anything but peaceful inside.
 The Tyler Street House has been an active scene of poltergeist activity since the 1980s.
 Red eyes can be seen peering out of the darkness, and objects fly off the walls and countertops.
 The most chilling aspect of the haunting is each of the 22 owners since the 1980s has found a bludgeoned cat in the upstairs closet.

 In this old Modesto cemetery, terrifying screams and mournful wails are reportedly heard at all hours, even in the daytime.
-The sounds are supposedly downright terrifying and follow you through Acacia Cemetery until you finally leave.
+The sounds are supposedly downright terrifying and follow you through Acacia Memorial Park until you finally leave.

 San Francisco's Golden Gate Park is home to the Stow Lake Ghost.
 According to legend, the ghost is a woman whose baby carriage rolled into the lake while she talked with another woman.
 She ran through the park asking, "Have you seen my baby?" until she discovered her baby in the lake.
 To this day, she continues to ask park goers to help them find her baby.